glaiza-d/samples/gravity-forms/how-to-import-files-images-into-gravity-forms.md

 # How to import files or images into Gravity Forms

 In this article, we'll walk you through the steps to import images into Gravity Forms.
-Your CSV file must contain the image URLs for the images you want to import.
+Your CSV file must contain the URLs for the files or images you want to import.

 1. In Gravity Forms, go to **Import/Export**.

     ![gravity-forms-import](/images/gravity-forms-import-1.png)